KMMA (FM): Christian music (1990–2001)

-Oldies (2001-2003)
+Oldies (2001–2003)

 In 2001, it became "Cool FM", an oldies station using the call sign KWFM-FM.
 KWFM originally was on 92.9, but when its owner, Clear Channel Communications switched it to country music as "Coyote Country", those call letters and format became available to 97.1.
 Problems with signal reception across the city were evident.
 Plans to move the station's license to Tucson and increase its power were never approved by the Federal Communications Commission, leaving poor ratings for Cool FM.

-Spanish-language music (2003-2011)
+Spanish-language music (2003–2011)

-In 2003, KWFM oldies music and call letters were moved to AM.
-97.1 flipped to KTZR-FM, with a Spanish-language oldies format, "La Preciosa 97.1."
+In 2003, KWFM's call sign and oldies format were moved to 1450 AM, while 97.1 flipped to KTZR-FM, with a Spanish-language oldies format, "La Preciosa 97.1".
 It switched again, this time to Spanish AC as "Mia 97.1".
-Programming 97.1 to Tuscon's Latino community did not improve the ratings.
+Programming 97.1 to Tucson's Latino community did not improve the ratings.
 KTZR-FM was ranked anywhere from 15th to 20th place in Arbitron numbers.

-News/Talk (2011-2013)
+KNST simulcast (2011–2013)

 On November 28, 2011, KTZR-FM flipped to a simulcast of talk radio station KNST 790 AM.
 It changed its call letters to KNST-FM.

-Country (2013-2021)
+Country (2013–2021)

 On February 14, 2013, KNST-FM flipped to country music as "Wild Country 97.1".
 A week later, the call sign changed to KYWD.
 On December 18, 2015, KYWD rebranded as "97.1 The Bull".